mushfichowdhury/Chronograph-Case-Study/README.md

 Please write a query to answer each of the following questions.
 Both accuracy and query performance are critical.
 Please document any assumptions you make in addressing these questions.
 <hr>

 **1. Write a SQL query to find the ids of all documents which do not have any pages.**
 ```
-SELECT d.id from documents d NOT IN (SELECT DISTINCT document_id FROM pages);
+SELECT d.id from documents d NOT IN (SELECT DISTINCT document_id FROM pages)
 ```

 Return id’s from document table thats not in the results of the ⇒ return distinctly of document_id values from the pages table.